When Should I Take My Parrot to the Vet?

 Why Is That?

-It is because most problems in pet birds can only be solved when they are caught early and corrected.
-Most problems presented to a me late in the disease cannot be solved or corrected.
+It is because most problems in pet birds can only be solved when they are caught and corrected early.
+Most problems presented to a me late in a disease or health issue cannot be solved or corrected.
 It is not necessary that the veterinarian you choose treats birds exclusively.
-But it is necessary that he has specialized post-graduate experience with birds or is himself/herself an experienced aviculturalist.
+But it is necessary that he/she has specialized post-graduate experience with birds or is himself/herself an experienced aviculturalist.

-Many birds that we keep as pets are basically wild creatures.
-Wild things disguise or mask early signs of disease so that they will not be eaten.
+Most birds that we keep as pets are basically wild creatures or retain many of their wild traits.
+Wild things need to disguise or mask early signs of disease so that they will not be eaten by predators.
 So just because your pet appears healthy to you is not a guarantee that problems are not brewing.
+Eighty-five percent of the health issues I see in pet birds relate to how they are fed and housed.
+The infirmities of old age, accidents and infectious disease account for the rest – in that order.

-What Are Some Of The Signs That I Should Look For?
+What Are Some Of The Warning Signs That I Should Look For?

 Change In Dropping Color Or Consistency